-This is the precise reason that Medical Marijuana, Inc.’s CBD hemp oil is grown free of chemical fertilizers, herbicides, and pesticides and extracted using a supercritical CO2 process regarded by the FDA as safe.
+This is the precise reason that Medical Marijuana, Inc.’s CBD hemp oil is grown free of chemical fertilizers, herbicides, and pesticides and is extracted using a supercritical CO2 process regarded as safe by the FDA.
 Our hemp oil is also Triple Lab Tested® during our cultivation, extraction, and manufacturing processes to ensure our oil’s quality and protect the health of our customers.

 Some cannabinoid users also get caught up with the idea that CBD hemp oil is made from “industrial hemp”, a point we have addressed before.
 There is nothing inherently dirty about industrial hemp, and as mentioned above, products made from hemp oil have the potential to be cleaner and purer than medical marijuana products.

-Because CBD hemp oil products are legal in all 50 states, they fill an important role for those who can’t access marijuana in their state.
+Since CBD hemp oil products are legal at the federal level in the U.S., they fill an important role for those who can’t access marijuana in their state.
 CBD hemp oil is also an alternative to marijuana for those who are interested in using CBD but are looking to avoid the negative effects of psychoactive THC.

 Types of CBD Oil Products Available

 Now that you know the difference between CBD oil and marijuana, let’s take a look at the types of CBD products you can buy.
-Medical Marijuana, Inc. brands like Real Scientific Hemp Oil™, Dixie Botanicals®, and HempMeds® include innovative CBD products like pure CBD oils, CBD capsules, CBD liquids and tinctures, CBD vapes, and more.
+Medical Marijuana, Inc. brands like Real Scientific Hemp Oil®, Dixie Botanicals®, and HempMeds® include innovative CBD products like CBD oil concentrates, CBD capsules, CBD liquids and tinctures, CBD vapes, and more.

 All of our products are made using our non-GMO hemp oil, extracted using safe CO2 and Triple Lab Tested® to ensure quality and safety in all our CBD products.
 You can learn more about how we make our top quality CBD oil products here.

-You can find more about our line of CBD products by clicking on the links below:
+You can also find more about our line of CBD products by clicking on the links below: